sddm/sddm/docs/THEMING.md

     	index: sessionModel.lastIndex
     }

+Themes are run by a Qt 5 built sddm-greeter, unless the `QtVersion` property in metadata.desktop specifies a different version, such as `QtVersion=6` for using `sddm-greeter-qt6`.

 ## Proxy Object

 We provide a proxy object, called as `sddm` to the themes as a context property.
 This object holds some useful properties about the host system.
 It also acts as a proxy between the greeter and the daemon.
 All of the methods called on this object will be transferred to the daemon through a local socket to be executed there.